-A new Abbotsford Police Department initiative designed to engage youth and empower them to make good life choices.
-The program was developed by the Abbotsford Police Department in partnership with Abbotsford School District #34.
-The program will educate students on the dangers of drug use and encourage them to create their own messages that inspire peers to make positive choices.
+This Abbotsford Police Department initiative is designed to engage and empower youth to make positive life choices.
+The program was developed by the Abbotsford Police Department in collaboration with Abbotsford School District #34 and other community partners and is designed to educate young people on the potential dangers associated with their decision making.

 In 2019 we purchased four Kevlar protective vests for the police dogs who are partnered with AbbyPD officers.
 We also launched a pilot “K9 Retirement Program” to help defray costs for veterinary, food and insurance for the retired police service dogs.
 The pilot program was a success and it will continue through 2020.